holgerd77/django-dynamic-scraper/docs/getting_started.rst

 ---------------------------------------------------------------------------------

 Now - finally - we are just one step away of having all objects created in our Django admin.
-The last dataset we have to add is the reference object of our domain, meaning a NewsWebsite object for the Wikinews Website.
+The last dataset we have to add is the reference object of our domain, meaning a ``NewsWebsite`` object for the Wikinews Website.

-To do this open the NewsWebsite form in the Django admin, give the object a meaningful name ('Wikinews') and assign the scraper runtime created before.
+To do this open the NewsWebsite form in the Django admin, give the object a meaningful name ('Wikinews'), assign the scraper and create an empty :ref:`scheduler_runtime` object with ``SCRAPER`` as your ``runtime_type``.

 .. image:: images/screenshot_django-admin_add_domain_ref_object.png